 Contributions to this Plan are made on a tax-deferred annuity (TDA) basis in addition to any contributions which may be made to Bradley University's plan.
 There are no contributions from the University.
 All employees except students and employees with retirement benefits provided under a collective bargaining agreement are eligible to begin participation on the first of the month following employment.
-To participate in this Plan, an eligible employee must complete the necessary enrollment form(s), as well as a Salary Reduction Agreement, from the Human Resources Office.
+To participate in this Plan, an eligible employee must complete the necessary enrollment form(s), as well as a Salary Reduction Agreement, from the Personnel and EEO-AA Office.
 Under this agreement, the employee's salary is reduced and the amount of the reduction is applied as premiums to the TDA.
 Limitations on TDA contributions are subject to IRS limitations.

-c) Flexible Spending Plan
+c) Custom Benefit Plan

-The Flexible Spending Plan is a voluntary plan that allows a full-time employee to pay for various employee benefits to be paid with "pre-tax" dollars.
-Items such as medical and dental expenses, not covered by health and dental insurance, and dependent care expenses can be applied to the Flexible Spending Plan.
+The Custom Benefit Plan is a voluntary plan that allows a full-time employee to select various employee benefits to be paid with "pre-tax" dollars.
+Upon joining, employees may select to have the premiums of group health and life paid with "pre-tax" dollars.
+In addition, medical and dental expenses, not covered by health and dental insurance, and dependent care expenses can be applied to the Custom Benefit Plan.

-Annually, each employee elects how much is to be set aside from each paycheck.
+Each employee elects how much is to be set aside from each paycheck.
 Any uncommitted balances at the end of the plan year are forfeited.
-The Summary Plan Description with additional information can be found on the Human Resources Office website.

-d) Group Life / Accidental Death and DismembermentvInsurance
+d) Group Life Insurance